 \subsection{Simulations}

 In this section, we present some basic simulation results that relate the power of 1QFA to the power of their classical counterparts.
-First, any probabilistic automaton can be transformed into an equivalent QFA, as long as the model of QFAs is sufficiently general.
+First, any probabilistic automaton can be transformed into an equivalent QFA, if the model of QFA is sufficiently general.